geraintluff/jsfx-ui-lib/README.md

-# `ui-lib.jsfx-inc`: pretty UIs for REAPER's JS effects
+# `ui-lib.jsfx-inc`: easy UIs for REAPER's JS effects

-This is a library/framework for creating complex UIs in REAPER's JSFX language.
+This is a library/framework for creating UIs in REAPER's JSFX language in a straightforward way.

 It requires REAPER v4.60 or above.